dwightwatson/sitemap/README.md

     'Watson\Sitemap\SitemapServiceProvider'

-And finally add the alias to the facade.
+And finally add the alias to the facade, also in `app/config/app.php`.

     'Sitemap' => 'Watson\Sitemap\Facades\Sitemap'